josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 Imagine if Google had a dispute with Amazon, and blocked all Amazon communications in Gmail.
 Or with Walmart, and prevented store locations from showing up on Google Maps.

-And imagine if _one person_ at any one of those companies had the power to make that decision, unilaterally and without challenge.
+And imagine if _one person_ at any one of those companies had both the power to make that decision, ***and*** was the sole arbiter of what justified that measure, unilaterally and without challenge.

-_This is the scale of thing we're talking about._ This is the collateral damage Matt has unleashed on the WordPress community, and it's not to _anyone's_ benefit except maybe Matt's and his own companies'.
+_This is the scale of thing we're talking about._ This is the collateral damage Matt has unleashed on the WordPress community, and it's not to _anyone's_ benefit, except maybe Matt's and his own companies'.
 (For now, anyway.
 We'll see how it all shakes out; it seems pretty inevitable that a class action suit will follow and this all gets dragged into court.)

 Virtually no WordPress users are happy about this, no matter how they felt about WP Engine.
 Certainly, none benefit.